themountaintop/Credit_Risk_Analysis/README.md

 <img width="668" alt="Screenshot 2023-01-02 at 3 38 33 PM" src="https://user-images.githubusercontent.com/58227052/210276385-0323fc5b-08ac-4641-a05e-da6e603d54d5.png">

-The balanced accuracy score is 79% with the high risk at 4% and the low risk at 100%.
+The balanced accuracy score is 79% with the high-risk precision at 4% and the low-risk precision at 100%.
 High risk and low risk sensitivities are 67% and 91% respectively.

 ### EasyEnsembleClassifier model: